halal-beef/readmetest/README.md

 <img align="right" src="https://github.com/halal-beef/res/blob/main/vayuwindows.png" height="550">

+## Disclaimer

+We're not responsible for bricked devices, dead microSD cards, dead cats or dogs, nuclear wars or you getting fired because you forgot to boot back in to android for the alarm.

+This project is in an early stage, all the files here have been contributed by other users, here you will find a guide with the working files we managed to get.
+This is a delicate process, do it under your own risk and follow all the steps carefully.

 ## Project Status

 We're trying to porting drivers from Xiaomi Pad 5 in hope that it will work on the Poco X3 Pro.